-The National Student Support Accelerator (the Accelerator) is a program of the Annenberg Institute at Brown University that is devoted to translating promising research about how tutoring can benefit students into action on the ground.
+The National Student Support Accelerator (NSSA) is a program of the Stanford Accelerator for Learning and EdSolutions at Stanford University.
+NSSA is devoted to translating promising research about how tutoring can benefit students into action on the ground.
 Our vision is that every K-12 student in need will have access to an effective tutor that champions and ensures their learning and success.

 Launched by a diverse community of education experts and scholars from around the country, the Accelerator is building a comprehensive set of tools and resources for tutoring organizations, schools and districts that will make it possible to implement high-impact tutoring at scale.
 Research shows that high-impact tutoring — tutoring delivered three or more times a week by consistent, trained tutors using quality materials and data to inform instruction — is one of the most effective academic interventions, providing an average of more than four months of additional learning in elementary literacy and almost 10 months in high school math.